scarborough-courtney/ohimanual/README.md

 ## The Ocean Health Index Toolbox
 **The OHI Toolbox** Application (App) was developed for exploration of global OHI scores and to facilitate regional assessments.
-The Toolbox is displayed through a web browser and runs using the statistical programming language **R**.
-The Toolbox takes input data and calculates goal scores for each region and combines the regions using a weighted average to produce the score for the overall study area assessed.
+The Toolbox is displayed through a web browser and runs using the statistical programming language R. The Toolbox takes input data and calculates goal scores for each region and combines the regions using a weighted average to produce the score for the overall study area assessed.
 Input data and calculated scores are displayed graphically with maps, histograms, and tables.

 ## Getting Started